haondt/talaria/README.md

 ### Pipeline Status Updates

-When GitLab sends pipeline events, Talaria will:
+When GitLab sends pipeline events, talaria will:

 1. **Parse the webhook payload** to extract commit hash and pipeline information
 2. **Update the commit record** in the database with: